 Individuals who inherit an entire extra chromosome 21 make up approximately 95% of Down syndrome cases.
 As mentioned above, this usually happens when the individual inherits two copies of chromosome 21 (instead of one) from the mother's egg during fertilization.
 In rare cases, the individual inherits the extra chromosome 21 through the father's sperm.
 In either case, it leads to a fertilized egg with three copies of chromosome 21 instead of two.
 To date, it is not known what causes the inheritance of the extra chromosome 21.
 The only known risk factor for Down syndrome is the mother's age at conception; the older the mother, the higher the risk of conceiving a baby with Down syndrome.

 Robertsonian Translocation and Partial/Segmental Trisomy

 In some people, parts of chromosome 21 fuse with another chromosome (usually chromosome 14).
 This is called a Robertsonian translocation.
 The person has a normal set of chromosomes, but one chromosome contains extra genes from chromosome 21.
 When a person with a Robertsonian translocation has a child, the extra genetic material from chromosome 21 is inherited and the child will have Down syndrome.
-Robertsonian translocations occur in 3% to 4% of Down syndrome cases.
+Robertsonian translocations occur in a small percentage of Down syndrome cases.